 Guidelines for pregnant and breastfeeding women living with HIV

-The 2015 guidelines recommend Option B+ where lifelong ART is provided to all pregnant and breastfeeding women living with HIV regardless of CD4 count or WHO clinical stage.
-ART should be maintained after delivery and completion of breastfeeding for life.
+The 2015 guidelines recommend Option B+ where lifelong antiretroviral treatment is provided to all pregnant and breastfeeding women living with HIV regardless of CD4 count or WHO clinical stage.
+Treatment should be maintained after delivery and completion of breastfeeding for life.

-Previously, the 2013 guidelines included another choice called Option B, where treatment was only continued after the completion of breastfeeding if the mother was eligible for ART for her own health.
+Previously, the 2013 guidelines included another choice called Option B, where treatment was only continued after the completion of breastfeeding if the mother was eligible for antiretroviral treatment for her own health.
 The 2015 guidelines no longer recommend this option.

 Guidelines for HIV-exposed infants

-All infants born to HIV-positive mothers should receive a course of treatment as soon as possible after birth.
-The treatment should be linked to the ARV drug regimen that the mother is taking and the infant feeding method.
+All infants born to HIV-positive mothers should receive a course of antiretroviral treatment as soon as possible after birth.
+The treatment should be linked to the mother's course of antiretroviral drugs and the infant feeding method.

-- Breastfeeding - the infant should receive once-daily nevirapine (NVP) from birth for six weeks.
+- Breastfeeding - the infant should receive once-daily nevirapine from birth for six weeks.

-- Replacement feeding - the infant should receive once-daily NVP (or twice-daily zidovudine (AZT)) from birth for four to six weeks.
+- Replacement feeding - the infant should receive once-daily nevirapine (or twice-daily zidovudine) from birth for four to six weeks.

 Global PMTCT targets

-In 2011, a Global Plan was launched to reduce the number of new HIV infections via MTCT by 90% by 2015.6
+In 2011, a Global Plan was launched to reduce the number of new HIV infections via mother-to-child transmission by 90% by 2015.7

 Progress in the prevention of mother-to-child transmission

-The proportion of pregnant women living with HIV receiving ART more than doubled in 21 of the 22 Global Plan priority countries from 37% in 2009, to 77% in 2014.
-In 2014, seven priority countries (Botswana, Mozambique, Namibia, South Africa, Swaziland, Uganda and Tanzania) met the Global Plan target that at least 90% of pregnant women living with HIV receive ART.8 India does not feature in the latest data.
+The proportion of pregnant women living with HIV receiving antiretroviral treatment more than doubled in 21 of the 22 Global Plan priority countries from 36% in 2009, to 80% in 2015.
+Perhaps more importantly, 93% of pregnant women receiving treatment, were receiving lifelong treatment, up significantly from 73% in 2014.
+India does not feature in the latest data.10

 Progress among children

-As well as the scale-up of PMTCT, a number of barriers need to be overcome in order to increase access to PMTCT services.
+As well as the scale-up of PMTCT, a number of barriers need to be overcome in order to increase access to these services.

 Knowledge about HIV, MTCT and PMTCT